iamgio/animated/README.md

 ### Multiple animations at once

 In case you need to animate more than one property of a single node, `AnimatedMulti` comes to the rescue.
-Unfortunately, at this time it only takes properties as arguments, so it won't be possible to use pre-made nodes (list above).
+At this time it only takes properties as arguments, so it won't be possible to use pre-made nodes (list above).

 ```java
 AnimatedMulti animated = new AnimatedMulti(child,